tiendc/gofn/README.md

 #### IndexOf

-Returns the index of an element in a slice if found, -1 otherwise.
+Finds the index of a value in a slice, returns -1 if not found.

 ```go
 IndexOf([]int{1, 2, 3}, 4) // -1